 Rumor has it that there are more boat owners (per capita) in the state of Arizona than any other state.
 That may hard to believe considering Arizona is known for its hot, dry desert landscape but those of us who’ve spent some time traveling the state know better.

 There are plenty of spectacular boating lakes dotted around Arizona.
 Bonus: given the state’s relatively warm climate, the lakes never freeze over.
-I once sat in the row behind a family from Chicago that was in town for MLB Spring Training.
-They were so tickled that they could go snow skiing one day and water skiing the next.
+I once sat behind a family from Chicago that was in town for MLB Spring Training.
+They were discussing how cool it was that they could go snow skiing one day and water skiing the next day on their Arizona vacation.

 Bonus: given the state’s warm climate, the lakes never freeze over.